mdelaurentis/fasta-parser/README.markdown

 FastaParser has two modes of operation: index and non indexed.

 In non-indexed mode, all accesses require the parser to read sequentially through the file.

-If you ask it to index a file (by calling save_index()) it will traverse the file and record the start position of each entry.
-It then saves that index in an *.idx file.
-For all subsequent random accesses it will seek to the appropriate position in the file and start reading entries from there.
+You can index the file by calling save_index() on the parser (or `running parse_fasta index` at the command line).
+To index the file, the parser simply traverses through the file and records the byte offset of the start of each entry.
+It stores on disk an array mapping the entries sequence number in the file to its byte offset.
+Once a file is indexed, the parser handles requests for a particular entry by seeking to that point in the file rather than reading in the whole file.

 Command-Line Interface
 ======================